varnish/Varnish-Book/varnish_book.rst

    As of November 2015, the VGB positions are filled by Poul-Henning Kamp (Architect), Rogier Mulhuijzen (Community) and Lasse Karstensen (Varnish Software).
    On a day-to-day basis, there is little need to interfere with the general flow of development.

-What Is New in Varnish 4?
+What is new in Varnish 4?
 -------------------------

 - Version statement ``vcl 4.0;``